carlosb1/upc-aidl-19-team4/README.md

 ## Motivation

 At the beginning, my main motivation was the implementation of a complete pipeline for people recognition, where I analysed the different parts: *detection* and *recognition*.
-In the moment to work with recognition I liked the  Siamese networks[1] and how they improve the performance then  I decided to reviewed it.
+In the moment to work with recognition I liked the  Siamese networks[1] and how they improve the performance then  I decided to review it.

 After this, I started to be interested in how a retrieval system can work and can be scalable applying cosine functions[2].
 With this code, I could figure out how the extraction of features has a powerful role int this type of solution.